aserto-dev/express-jwt-aserto/README.md

 Passing in the `resourceKey` parameter into the `jwtAuthz()` function will override this behavior.
 For example, passing in `paramName` will retrieve the resource from `req.params.paramName`.

-### accessMap
+### accessMap middleware

-Use the accessMap function to set up an endpoint that returns the access map to a caller.
+Use the accessMap middleware to set up an endpoint that returns the access map to a caller.
+The endpoint is named `__accessmap` by default, but can be overridden in `options`.

 ```javascript
 const { accessMap } = require('express-jwt-aserto');